kiwicom/mobile/README.md

 All necessary information are described in the official [React Native documentation](http://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies).
 Basically you need to install Node and Watchman:

 ```
-brew install node
-brew install watchman
+brew install node watchman
 ```

 Install Xcode and Android Studio.
-After that install all the necessary JavaScript dependencies:
+After that install all the necessary dependencies:

 ```
-yarn install
+yarn install && ( cd ios ; pod install )
 ```

 And if you have Xcode already installed - just run `yarn ios`.
 It should open iPhone emulator with our application.
+Similarly for Android (`yarn android`) but you have to open Android emulator first.

 ## Environment